 We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Child Protection Policy which can be viewed in the Policies section of our website (see link below).

 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child's welfare.
 We will ensure that our concerns about our children are discussed with their parents/carers first unless we have reason to believe that such a move would be contrary to the child's welfare.

 We actively support the Government's Prevent Agenda to counter radicalism and extremism.

-Our Designated Senior Person (DSP) is Mrs Laura Kennedy-Weeks; Mrs Sarah Brown and Mrs Beth Taylor are both Deputy DSLs (DDSL) at Millfield; Miss Lucy Ridge is The Cabin (WAC provision) DDSL.
+Our Designated Safeguarding Lead (DSL) is Mrs Laura Kennedy-Weeks; Mrs Sarah Brown and Mrs Beth Taylor are both Deputy DSLs (DDSL) at Millfield; Miss Lucy Ridge is The Cabin (WAC provision) DDSL.

 Click on the link below to read our Child Protection Policy and the DfE document Keeping Children Safe in Education.

 Technology is changing all the time and young people are no longer passive recipients of online information, but are increasingly interacting directly within a digital landscape in a variety of ways.

 Children are increasingly referred to as ‘digital natives’: citizens born into a digital world, who grow up surrounded by and emerged in the technology and tools of the digital age.
 Their confidence and skills in using this technology is typically high, but their knowledge and awareness of the inherent issues, risks and dangers is usually very low.